Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 module.exports = add;
 ```

-Now when we want to use this package later on we can require the add function like this:
+Now when we want to use this package later on, we can require the add function like this:

 ```js
 const add = require('plugin-name');